Sammy Amalu: Career

-Amalu was also known to push the lines of social norms in his writing.
-While incarcerated at Folsom Prison in 1967, serving time on embezzlement charges, Amalu gained a position as a columnist for the Honolulu Advertiser.
-He made his way into this position by writing letters to his former Punahou School classmate and the editor of the advertiser, Mr. Thurston Twigg-Smith.
-Twigg-Smith was the grandson of the infamous Hawaiian annexationist Lorrin A. Thurston who founded the Honolulu Advertiser.
-Then, in 1968, the column called “The World of Sammy Amalu” was created.
-Amalu produced a diverse cache of political and social commentary about gun and prison reform, sexuality, prison life, political issues in Hawaiʻi, as well as Kānaka Maoli traditions, genealogy, and history.
-In 1968, Folsom Prison's warden stopped Amaluʻs columns because prison officials had grown uncomfortable with Amaluʻs work.
-Public outcry from his readership resounded in pleas to reinstate Amaluʻs right to write.
-Some of Amalu's fans made their pleas to the then Governor of California, Ronald Reagan, in hopes of garnering his support to overturn the decision.
+Amalu was known for pushing the boundaries of social norms in his writing.
+While incarcerated at Folsom Prison in 1967, serving time for embezzlement, Amalu secured a position as a columnist for The Honolulu Advertiser.
+He made his way into this position by writing letters to his former Punahou School classmate and the editor of the Advertiser, Thurston Twigg-Smith.
+Twigg-Smith was the grandson of the Hawaiian annexationist Lorrin A. Thurston, who founded The Honolulu Advertiser.
+The column, called "The World of Sammy Amalu", began in 1968.
+Amalu wrote political and social commentary on gun and prison reform, sexuality, prison life, political issues in Hawaiʻi, and Kānaka Maoli traditions, genealogy, and history.
+In 1968, Folsom Prison's warden stopped Amalu's columns because prison officials had grown uncomfortable with Amalu's work.
+Readers protested and called for the columns to be reinstated; some appealed to then-Governor of California Ronald Reagan to support overturning the decision.
 Amalu's case was taken up by the civil rights lawyer George T. Davis, and Amalu's columns soon began again.

-In 1970 Amalu was released from prison on parole.
-Upon returning to Honolulu, Amalu was given a full-time columnist position with the Honolulu Advertiser.
+In 1970, Amalu was released from prison on parole.
+Upon returning to Honolulu, Amalu was given a full-time columnist position with The Honolulu Advertiser.

-Latter years and death
+Later years and death

-In 1976 Amalu became paralyzed below the waist after enduring an embolism.
-However, this did not stop him from making public appearances.
-In 1984, Amalu testified in defense of Mrs. Gertrude K. Toledo in her husband's murder trial.
-Mrs. Toledo was later relieved of any suspicion in her husband's death.
-Two years later, in 1986, Sammy Amalu passed away.
-Sixteen years before his passing, Amalu published his own obituary, which read:
+In 1976, Amalu became paralyzed below the waist after an embolism, but he continued to make public appearances.
+In 1984, Amalu testified in defense of Gertrude K. Toledo in her husband's murder trial.
+Toledo was later cleared of any suspicion in her husband's death.
+Two years later, in 1986, Amalu died.
+Sixteen years before his death, Amalu had published his own obituary, which read:

-“Sing no sad songs over my mortal dust.
+Sing no sad songs over my mortal dust.
 Nor come to me weeping.
 I was born of an ancient line of a high and princely house.
 I have known a true friend.
 I have loved a good woman.
 I have fathered a son.
 I have known tears.
 I have tasted victory; I have sipped of failure.
 Is that not enough?
-Say only this of me when I am no more: He was a child of a princess, and the dust of this flesh was fashioned of Hawaiʻis soil!”
+Say only this of me when I am no more: He was a child of a princess, and the dust of this flesh was fashioned of Hawaiʻi's soil!